Pilgrimage of the Word

 ”Examine yourselves”, 2 Corinthians 13.5

-The pilgrim journey begins with new thoughts or experiences that are in some way challenging, or a desire to examine previous thoughts or experiences.
+Your pilgrim journey begins with new thoughts or experiences that are in some way challenging, or a desire to examine a specific Scripture.

 Steps